-Re: Hawaii 125-0 Trust Series C
+Re: Hawaii 125-0 Trust Series McGarret Danno C

 Reference is made to that certain Amended and Restated Trust Agreement of Hawaii 125-0 Trust dated as of May 31, 2000 made between Wilmington Trust Company as Owner Trustee and the holders of Certificates thereunder (the ATrust Agreement@).
 Reference is further made to that certain Amended and Restated Facility Agreement dated as of May 31, 2000 among Hawaii 125-0 Trust, Canadian Imperial Bank of Commerce, as the Agent, and the other financial institutions party thereto (the AFacility Agreement@).
 Capitalized terms used and not otherwise defined herein shall have the meanings given to such terms pursuant to the Trust Agreement or the Facility Agreement, as applicable.

-CIBC Inc., as the Beneficial Owner, and Asset LLC hereby direct you to identify or cause to be identified on the books and records of the Trust a Series, to be designated ASeries C,@ to identify and allocate or cause to be identified and allocated, to such Series C on the books and records of the Trust (i) all Trust Property conveyed to the Trust pursuant to the Sale and Auction Agreement dated as of the date hereof, executed by the Sponsor, the Trust and the Transferor; (ii) all payments made to the Trust under the Amended and Restated Limited Liability Company Agreement dated the date hereof of Asset LLC executed by the Sponsor and the Trust and (iii) the proceeds of the issuance of the C Series Certificate (collectively, the A C Series Property@).
-In connection herewith, you shall, pursuant to the Trust Agreement, hold such C Series Property as Owner Trustee for the benefit of the Lenders and the Series Certificate Holder, as provided under the Trust Agreement.
+CIBC Inc., as the Beneficial Owner, and Asset LLC hereby direct you to identify or cause to be identified on the books and records of the Trust a Series, to be designated ASeries McGarret Danno C,@ to identify and allocate or cause to be identified and allocated, to such Series McGarret Danno C on the books and records of the Trust (i) all Trust Property conveyed to the Trust pursuant to the Sale and Auction Agreement dated as of the date hereof, executed by the Sponsor, the Trust and the Transferor; (ii) all payments made to the Trust under the Amended and Restated Limited Liability Company Agreement dated the date hereof of Asset LLC executed by the Sponsor and the Trust and (iii) the proceeds of the issuance of the McGarret Danno C Series Certificate (collectively, the AMcGarret Danno C Series Property@).
+In connection herewith, you shall, pursuant to the Trust Agreement, hold such McGarret Danno C Series Property as Owner Trustee for the benefit of the Lenders and the Series Certificate Holder, as provided under the Trust Agreement.

-Other Details for Series C
+Other Details for Series McGarret Danno C

-Name of Sponsor: Enron
+Name of Sponsor: Enron Energy Services, LLC Corp.

-Series Certificate Base Amount:
+Series Certificate Base Amount: $900,355 $___________